-Muse Stories: The Unusual History of Every Thing
+Welcome to The Unusual History of Every Thing, Season 2!

 If you love weird history mixed with archaeological findings and some entertaining stories, then Melanie & Karen have a podcast for you!

-New podcasts are posted the 2nd Tuesday of the month on all podcast outlets, with occasional hilarious accompanying video blogs on our YouTube channel!
-Check them out and don't forget to subscribe!
-Also, please leave a review on iTunes.
+New episodes air every Tuesday on all podcast outlets, with occasional hilarious accompanying video blogs on our YouTube channel!
+Check them out and don't forget to subscribe and leave a review!

-The Unusual History of Every Thing is co-hosted, written and produced by Melanie Dellas and Karen Lacy, directed and edited by Jessica Crossman.
+The Unusual History of Every Thing is co-hosted, written and produced by Melanie Dellas and Karen Lacy.

 Season 2, Episode 10